 Other Rhythm and Embodiment:

-Kenny Werner (effortless mastery), Ward Harris (love of life through jazz music /deep listening), Joanne Hammil and Sue Rubato (teaching music to children), Randy Sabian (Improvisation), Koto drummers (Japanese tiako drumming), Mel Allard (tap dancing), Vickie Dodd (sacred sound as a body work), Amy Williams* (aruvedic yoga), Adyashanti (satsang), as well as others.
+Kenny Werner (Effortless Mastery), Ward Harris (love of life through jazz music /deep listening), Joanne Hammil and Sue Rubato (teaching music to children), Randy Sabian (Improvisation), Koto drummers (Japanese tiako drumming), Mel Allard (tap dancing), Vickie Dodd (sacred sound as a body work), Dimebag Darrell (rockstar guitar), Amy Williams* (aruvedic yoga), Adyashanti (satsang), as well as others.

-Active listening, internal searching, present awareness, music, silence and nature are also some of David’s great teachers.
+Active listening, internal searching, present awareness, music, silence, noise, nature, animals, friends, mountains, and wilderness are also some of David’s great teachers.